Newsletter DAVERIO1933

 Only 5 species are used for jewelry making, one native to the Mediterranean and the other four from the Pacific Ocean, particularly from Japan.

-Corallium Rubrum, with its typical red color, is found throughout the Mediterranean up to 200 meters deep and has the typical red color, with different shades depending on the area where it lives.
+, the typical red coral, is found throughout the Mediterranean up to 200 meters deep and displays the characteristic red color, with different shades depending on the area where it lives.
 One of the most prized varieties is that of Alghero, in Sardinia, so much so that the area is also called the Coral Riviera.
 The Sardinian city has been the capital of coral fishing since the early 1900s, which is regulated by the Sardinia Region and permitted only to a restricted number of authorized underwater fishermen.
 Torre del Greco, near Naples, has instead been the world capital of coral processing since 1700.

 The other four species are called Japanese Coral and are fished in the Pacific Ocean, up to 1,500 meters deep.